SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 "Why didn't she ask for help sooner?"

 *"She's not asking for help, even now.
-I'm not her, but due to opportune circumstances I was able to speak with you all."*
+I'm doing things on my own right now."*

 "Pinkie's reflection is sentient?
 Have you always been like that?"

-*"Everyday Pinkie and I argue over her smile.
-She refuses to go to bed until I smile.
-I tried for so long to get her help, but she kept refusing."*
+*"Every night we argue over her smile.
+She refuses to go to bed until I smile just like her.
+I've tried to get her to help herself for so long, but she keeps refusing."*

-"How are you my reflection and not hers right now?"
+"How are you in my mirror right now?"

 *"Last night we got into it and I tried giving her an ultimatum.
-It didn't work, and she snapped, breaking the mirror."*
+It didn't work, and she broke my mirror."*

-"But how did that mean you can talk to me now?"
+"But how does that mean you're talking to me now?"

-*"Earlier in the day Pinkie brushed up against some poison joke, I think in this one instance the plant did something good."*
+*"Earlier in the day Pinkie brushed up against some poison joke.
+I think, in this one instance, the plant actually did something good."*

 "That's incredible."

-*"Pinkie needs your help now, will you give it?"*
+*"Pinkie needs her friends right now.
+Can you help her?"*

 "Yes, absolutely.
 What does she need from me?"

 *"She's afraid she is going to fail.
-She does so much for the community and her friends, if she starts failing at parties or making ponies smile, she would lose it completely."*
+The only thing that keeps her going is her community and her friends, so if she starts failing at parties or making ponies smile, she would lose it completely."*

 "She needs help managing expectations?"

 *"Yes!
 She tries to make every party greater than the last, but that's not sustainable, eventually the next party is going to flop, and she needs to be okay with that."*

 "I'll do my best, for her and for you!"
-Twilight smiles a determined smile.
+Twilight announces with a determined smile.

-Pinkie's reflection smiles a genuine smile for the first time in many years. *"Thank you."*
+Pinkie's reflection makes a genuine smile for the first time in many years. *"Thank you."*

 ***

 Rarity looks in a mirror hanging on her wall as she makes her way into her kitchen.
-Instead of seeing her usual beautiful self however, she sees Pinkie Pie.
+Instead of seeing her usual beautiful self, however, she sees Pinkie Pie.
 Catching her off guard, she stops and blinks.
-Her reflection is back and she shakes her head.
+Her reflection comes back and she shakes her head.

-Seconds later, she hears the sound of somepony teleporting into her abode.
+Seconds later, she hears the sound of somepony teleporting into her home.
 Looking back at where the sound came from, she finds Twilight Sparkle.

-Rarity glances back at the mirror, seeing that Pinkie has returned to it.
+Rarity glances back at the mirror again, seeing that Pinkie has returned to it.

-"Twilight, why is Pinkie in my mirror?"
+"Twilight, why is there a Pinkie in my mirror?"

 "It's a long story, but I'll do my best to explain it."

 Rarity simply nods.

 Twilight explains everything to Rarity about Pinkie and her reflection.
-She ends by gesturing at the mirror and says, "She needs our help."
+She ends by gesturing at the mirror and saying, "She needs our help."

 Rarity turns to Pinkie's reflection.
 "What can I do to help our dearly beloved friend, Pinkie Pie?"

 Pinkie's reflection smiles. *"Pinkie needs help dealing with burnout.
 If she hasn't burnt out already, she will soon."*

 Rarity smiles back.
-"I think I can help, I've had to deal with burnout myself many a time as a designer and dress maker."
+"I think I can help.
+I've had to deal with burnout myself many a time as a designer and dress maker."

 *"Thank you!"*